 Private, Domestic, Infant Adoption

-Prospective parents will often work with licensed private agencies to adopt healthy infants.
+Prospective parents will often work with licensed private agencies like Adoption Choices of Nevada to adopt healthy infants.
 These adoptions can be more expensive than public agency adoption, based upon what arrangements might be made to cover the cost of care during the pregnancy and at the time of the delivery.

 There are different types of domestic adoptions that prospective adoptive parents may choose.
 State laws and regulations vary and will likely influence the amount of time it takes to receive a child.
 Conducting the proper research on the types of adoption and agency available to you can help with the adoption process.
 There are always risks with anything, including adoption.
 As discussed, unknown medical history, state laws, birth parents changing their minds and other issues are all lead possible risks in domestic adoptions.
 Adoption is a long journey that can include different challenges along the way, however, the end result can be the creation of a loving home for a child in need and the newly formed family.